Benchtop vs Floor Models

 Key highlights

-- Heavy-duty floor models
+- Stability of floor models

 How to choose (and common mistakes)